Second national conference on protecting pollinators in urban landscapes

 For the full detailed agenda, check out the conference flier.

 Sharing information and methods that inspire action between colleagues is pivotal for the event.
 A key part of the agenda is a poster session in which attendees can share their research, outreach and collaborative achievements.
 Posters will demonstrate conservation, education, extension/outreach, regulatory perspectives or research about protecting pollinators.
-The posters must be submitted for review by Sept.
-1 and authors will be notified of their acceptance by Sept.
-15.
+The intention to submit a poster (done via registering for the conference) needs to be submitted for review by Sept.
+1 and the authors will be notified of their acceptance by Sept.
+15. The poster itself does not need to be completed by this deadline.

 Nestled along the Great Lakes shoreline in a unique and sometimes fragile ecosystem, the conference will offer a choice of two optional tours.
 Participants will explore natural features and pollinator habitat and learn more about how the climate naturally encourages outstanding wineries.